Anti Fatigue Mat

 • A university admin office

-Anti fatigue floor mats offer a simple, highly effective solution — but they remain under-utilised in many public sector workplaces.
+Prolonged standing on hard floors is a known risk factor for fatigue, musculoskeletal disorders (MSDs), lost productivity and increased injury claims.
+Anti-fatigue mats offer a simple, highly effective control — yet they remain under-utilised in many public sector workplaces.

 Why Standing Fatigue is a Risk in Government & Education Workplaces

-In government and education environments, many staff perform tasks that require:
+In government and education environments, many roles involve:

-• Standing at counters to serve the public
+• Standing at service counters to assist the public

 • Teaching or presenting at whiteboards